Dehydrating Your Home Garden Produce

 1/4 teaspoon black pepper

-* if you’re not using the fresh salted, strained cucumbers, add 1/4 teaspoon salt
+* if you’re using freeze dried cucumbers, add 1/4 teaspoon salt

 Mix everything except cucumbers.
 Add at the end and gently toss cucumbers in.